danielNevin/Odin-Wheres-Waldo/README.md

 - Once all characters are found, the user will be shown their time and asked for a display name to submit their time to the leaderboard.

+- All of the leaderboard data is stored using Firebase Firestore

 If you want to have a look just press the github-pages button to the right of this README.
 While you're there feel free to play a round and submit your time to the leaderboard.